henrikstengaard/hst-imager/src/Hst.Imager.ConsoleApp/readme.md

-﻿# HstWB Installer Imager
+﻿# Hst Imager

-HstWB Installer Imager is an imaging tool to read and write raw disk images to and from physical drives with support for Amiga rigid disk block (RDSK, partition table used by Amiga computers).
+Hst Imager is an imaging tool to read and write disk images to and from physical drives.

-This is useful for creating images on modern computers and write them to physical drives such as hard disks, SSD, CF- and MicroSD-cards or creating images of physical drives for backup or tweaking with Amiga emulators much faster than real Amiga hardware.
+This tool can be used to create new blank images or create images of physical drives like hard disks, SSD, CF- and MicroSD-cards for backup and/or modification and then write them to physical drives.

 ## Features

-HstWB Installer Imager comes with following features:
+Hst Imager comes with following features:
-- List physical drives (*).
+- List physical drives.
-- Display information about physical drive or image file (*).
+- Read information from physical drive or image file.
-- Read physical drive to image file (*).
+- Read physical drive to image file.
-- Write image file to physical drive (*).
+- Write image file to physical drive.
 - Convert image file between .img/.hdf and .vhd.
 - Create blank .img/.hdf and .vhd image file.
-- Optimize image file.
+- Optimize image file size.
+- Master Boot Record (MBR):
+    - Read Master Boot Record information.
+    - Initialize Master Boot Record.
+    - Add partition to Master Boot Record.
+    - Delete partition from Master Boot Record.
+    - Format partition in Master Boot Record.
+- Rigid Disk Block (RDB);
+    - Read Rigid Disk Block information.
+    - Initialize Rigid Disk Block.
+    - Add file system to Rigid Disk Block.
+    - Delete file system from Rigid Disk Block.
+    - Export file system from Rigid Disk Block to file.
+    - Import file systems from Rigid Disk Block or ADF file.
+    - Update file system in Rigid Disk Block.
+    - Add partition to Rigid Disk Block.
+    - Copy partition from one Rigid Disk Block to another.
+    - Delete partition from Rigid Disk Block.
+    - Export partition from Rigid Disk Block to hard file.
+    - Format partition in Rigid Disk Block.
+    - Import partition from hard file to Rigid Disk Block.
+    - Kill and restore partition in Rigid Disk Block.
+    - Update partition in Rigid Disk Block.

-(*) requires administrative rights on Windows and Linux.
+**Read and write for physical drives requires administrative rights on Windows, macOS and Linux.**

 ## Supported operating systems

-HstWB Installer Imager supports following operating systems:
+Hst Imager supports following operating systems:
 - Windows
+- macOS
 - Linux

-## Amiga rigid disk block support

-HstWB Installer Imager supports Amiga rigid disk block by reading first 16 blocks (512 bytes * 16) from source physical drive or image file.
-When creating an image file from a physical drive, HstWB Installer Imager uses Amiga rigid disk block to define the size of the image file to create.
-E.g. if a 120GB SSD contains a 16GB Amiga rigid disk block, HstWB Installer Imager will only read the 16GB used and not the entire 120GB.

 ## Img file format

-Img file format is a raw dumps of hard disks, SSD, CF- and MicroSD-cards and consists of a sector-by-sector binary copy of the source.
+Img file format is a raw dump of hard disks, SSD, CF- and MicroSD-cards and consists of a sector-by-sector binary copy of the source.

-Creating an .img image file from a 64GB CF-card using HstWB Installer Imager will require 64GB of free disk space on the specified destination path.
+Creating an .img image file from a 64GB CF-card using Hst Imager will require 64GB of free disk space on the specified destination path.

 ## Vhd file format